Learn more about recent zoning changes.

 Urban Containment Boundary

-New zoning will only apply to lots <4,050m2 (1 Acre) within the Urban UCB provided in the Metro Vancouver Urban Containment Boundary.
+New zoning will only apply to lots <4,050m2 (1 Acre) within the Metro Vancouver Urban Containment Boundary.

 Exemptions

-Certain areas may be exempt, such as lands subject to hazards, areas currently under heritage protection, and lots not connected to water or sewer services.
+Certain areas may be exempt, such as lands subject to hazards, areas currently under heritage protection, and lots not connected to water or sewer services or within a Transit Oriented Area.

 Progress